Karelians: Language

 Ludic in the easternmost part of Karelian republic is currently considered a language of its own.

 In addition to that, dialects of Karelian language are also spoken in different locations in the current area of Finland and elsewhere after WWII and in some villages near the Russian border in Kainuu region the northern dialect of Karelian language has been spoken continuously until now.

 Religion

 The majority of Russian Karelians are Eastern Orthodox Christians.
-Karelian shamanism is still practiced by some Karelians.
 Folk-beliefs have also been widely incorporated into Christianity by Orthodox Karelians.
 Karelian tales, along with some Finnish ones, have been collected to form Kalevala.
+A number of Lutheran revivalistic movements such as Laestadianism were influential among Karelian towns in the 20th century.

+Before the Winter War, Karelia also became the region with the largest congregations of Methodist believers in Finland, however these believers became split across Finland as evacuees after the annexation of the region by the Soviet Union, causing a decline in total membership.

 Demographics

 Settlement of Karelians in the Northwestern Federal District by urban and rural settlements in %, 2010 census.

 Settlement of Karelians in the Central Federal District by urban and rural settlements in %, 2010 census.

 Significant enclaves of Karelians exist in the Tver oblast of Russia, resettled after Russia's defeat in 1617 against Sweden — in order to escape forced conversion to Lutheranism in Swedish Karelia.
 The Russians also promised tax deductions if the Orthodox Karelians migrated there.
 Olonets (Aunus) is the only city in Russia where the Karelians form a majority (60% of the population).

 Karelians have been declining in numbers in modern times significantly due to a number of factors.
 These include low birthrates (characteristic of the region in general) and especially Russification, due to the predominance of Russian language and culture.

 In 1926, according to the census, Karelians only accounted for 37.4% of the population in the Soviet Karelian Republic (which at that time did not yet include territories that would later be taken from Finland and added, most of which had mostly Karelian inhabitants), or 100,781 Karelians.
 Russians, meanwhile, numbered 153,967 in Karelia, or 57.2% of the population.
 Adding the Tver Karelian population of 140,567 at the time to the statistic gives a total of at least 241,348 Karelians in the whole USSR, if not far more.

 By 2000, there were 65,651 Karelians in the Republic of Karelia (65.1% of the number in 1926, including the Karelian regions taken from Finland which were not counted in 1926), and Karelians made up only 9.2% of the population in their homeland.
 Russians, meanwhile, were 76.6% of the population in Karelia.

 In the 2021 Census, there were 25,901 Karelians in the Republic of Karelia, only 5.5% of the population.
 Meanwhile Russians now make up 86.4% of the population in Karelia.
 The total number of Karelians in Russia was 32,422, or 0.02% of the country's population.